-We also have students switch to other schools, both private and public, after 6th grade just as many kids go from elementary school to a new school for middle school.
+We also have students switch to other schools, both private and public, after 8th grade just as many kids go from elementary school to a new school for high school.
 These students have progressed successfully with their foundation from McMinnville Christian Academy, and often they are ahead of other students in their grade at their new school.

 If my child isn’t Christian, Protestant, or attend the Baker Creek Community Church, will s/he have trouble fitting in with the other students?